vyredo/udacity_tennis/README.md

 ---

 ## Training Progress

+Overall the training is done in around 10_000 episodes.

 Below are the training results from the episode 100 to 1200.
 The agent achive highest score of 1.5 in these trainings :